thosgood/this-weeks-finds/markdown/251-300/week285.md

 at `http://tqft.net/papers/blobs.pdf`

-The clever idea here is to use manifolds to provide a quick and practical definition of "n-categories with duals" - thus short-circuiting, at least temporarily, the need to prove some big conjectures linking this algebraic concept to topology.
-With this definition, they're able to define and study "blob homology": that is, a kind of homology for manifolds with coefficients in a linear n-category with duals!
+The clever idea here is to use manifolds to provide a quick and practical definition of "$n$-categories with duals" - thus short-circuiting, at least temporarily, the need to prove some big conjectures linking this algebraic concept to topology.
+With this definition, they're able to define and study "blob homology": that is, a kind of homology for manifolds with coefficients in a linear
+$n$-category with duals!

 This includes ordinary TQFTs and also Hochschild homology as special cases.
 So, it's a big deal, and I'm sure we'll be seeing more of it